 3- Multiple contracts of San Juan’s Metro system built by Siemens, a company with an abysmal history of government corruption globally

 4- The Light Rail Bayamon to Toa Baja that was supposed to cost $ 53 million ended up costing $ 92 million and is a solemn failure.

 6-The super natural gas pipeline at a cost of tens of millions that was never built.

-7-The Windmill at Kennedy Avenue that does not work and it was an obsolete equipment donated by a Spanish Gamesa to a Spaniard hidden in Puerto Rico for corruption in Spain.
+7-The Windmill at Kennedy Avenue does not work and it was obsolete equipment donated by a Spanish Gamesa to a Spaniard hidden in Puerto Rico for corruption in Spain.

-8- The One Thousand 200 millions spent on the Special Communities projects that drained capital of the Government Development Bank
+8- The One Thousand 200 million spent on the Special Communities projects that drained capital of the Government Development Bank

-9- Purchases of land, properties and leasing buildings for government offices, from the private sector by the executive, legislative and judiciary.
-The most recent scandal the purchase of land for the Northern Corridor project paying tens of millions of dollars.
+9- Purchases of land, properties, and leasing buildings for government offices, from the private sector by the executive, legislative, and judiciary.
+The most recent scandal was the purchase of land for the Northern Corridor project paying tens of millions of dollars.

 10- The Port of the Americas that cost more than $ 300 million in Ponce and abandoned and without being used by a simple small pleasure boat!